JCP1014/Extensibility-of-TSN/README.md

 The utilization of flow 1 is 0.2.
 Flow 0 has 2 possible paths.
 Flow 1 has 2 possible paths.
-The path 0 of flow 0 uses link 0 and link 2.
+The path 0 of flow 0 uses link 0, 1.
-The path 1 of flow 0 uses link 2, link 3, and link 4.
+The path 1 of flow 0 uses link 2, 3, 4.
 The path 0 of flow 1 uses link 2.
-The path 1 of flow 1 uses link 0, link 1, link 3, and link 4.
+The path 1 of flow 1 uses link 0, 1, 3, 4.

 In each output file: